metaladdict/ekCodarea/README.md

 http://www.wdev.pro

-What is ekCode?
+What is ekCodarea?
 ------------------
-ekScroll is a very simple jQuery plugin create code pan, with line numbers in html pages.
+ekCodarea is a very simple jQuery plugin create code pan, with line numbers in html pages.

 It depends only on jQuery